Master of Science in Kinesiology (MSc)

 Crocker, Peter (self-esteem and spirit/exercise; body image; stress and coping in sport and exercise; health related behaviour (dieting, smoking, physical activity) related to the construction of the physical self in adolescent girls, Sport & exercise psychology - stress, coping and emotion, physical self, perfectionism)

-Faulkner, Guy (physical activity and public health, mental health, physical activity interventions, exercise psychology, behavioral medicine)
+Faulkner, Guy (Community Health / Public Health, physical activity and public health, mental health, physical activity interventions, Exercise Psychology, behavioral medicine)

-Hodges, Nicola (action anticipation and observation, coaching, skill acquisition, motor learning)
+Hodges, Nicola (Psychology - Biological Aspects, action anticipation and observation, coaching, skill acquisition, Motor learning)

-Hurd, Laura (aging, health, gender, body image, embodiment or embodied experience, disability, chronic illness or chronic conditions, assistive technology, sexuality, gender identity, sexual orientation, physical activity, qualitative methods, LGBTQ older adults, media representation, ageism, heterosexism, ableism, sociology of aging, social gerontology)
+Hurd, Laura (Social Aspects of Aging, Social Determinants of Health, Loss of Independence, Identity Building, Participatory research, Quality of Life and Aging, Sexuality, Stereotypes, Aging Process, Aging, health, Gender, body image, embodiment or embodied experience, disability, chronic illness or chronic conditions, Assistive technology, gender identity, sexual orientation, Physical Activity, qualitative methods, LGBTQ older adults, media representation, ageism, heterosexism, ableism, sociology of aging, social gerontology)

 Inglis, J Timothy (Exercise science, neurophysiology, biomechanics, stance and balance control, human microneurography, physical therapy and rehabilitation, vestibular system)

-Koehle, Michael (Exercise physiology, environmental physiology, sport and exercise medicine, Air Pollution, Sport and Exercise Medicine, Environmental Physiology, Altitude)
+Koehle, Michael (Physiology, Environmental Health, Health Promotion, Environment and Respiratory Diseases, Respiratory System, Exercise physiology, environmental physiology, sport and exercise medicine, air pollution, Sport and Exercise Medicine, Environmental Physiology, Altitude)

 Kramer, John (Neuromechanical, Systems Biology, Exercise & Health)